 HIV is a virus that attacks the immune system.
-The virus specifically attacks your T cells, which are responsible for fighting infection.
-When this virus attacks these cells, it reduces the overall number of T cells in your body.
-This weakens your immune system and can make you more susceptive to illness.
+The virus specifically attacks a subset of T cells.
+These cells are responsible for fighting infection.
+When this virus attacks these cells, it reduces the overall number of T cells in the body.
+This weakens the immune system and can make it easier to contract certain illnesses.

-Unlike other viruses, your immune system can’t get rid of this virus completely.
-This means that once you have the virus, you have it for life.
+Unlike other viruses, the immune system can’t get rid of HIV completely.
+This means that once a person has the virus, they’ll have it for life.

-People typically spread HIV through sexual intercourse.
-This is because the virus is spread through certain bodily fluids, including:
+One way HIV is transmitted is through condomless sexual intercourse.
+This is because the virus is transmitted through certain bodily fluids, including:

 - pre-seminal fluids